kubedb/cli/docs/guides/postgres/quickstart/rbac.md

 This  object binds Role `quick-postgres` with ServiceAccount `quick-postgres`.

-Leader Election process get access to Kubernetes API using this RBAC permissions.
+Leader Election process get access to Kubernetes API using these RBAC permissions.

 ## Cleaning up